ESTformer: Transformer utilising spatiotemporal dependencies for electroencephalogram super-resolution: Experiments

-\textbf{Experiment 3 - Downstream tasks}.
-The experiments are conducted under all 3 SR scale factors and all 4 LR channel combination settings.
-The experiments are repeated 5 times using the MI and SEED datasets.
-A simple 2-block MLP is chosen as the classifier, with the first block learning feature dimension information and the second block learning channel dimension representation.
-We extract power spectral density (PSD) features and differential entropy (DE) features for person identification and emotion recognition tasks on MI and SEED respectively.
-These features are extracted from the EEG LR data, the EEG GT data, and the EEG SR data interpolated by the ESTformer.
-We compare 5 individual bands and all frequency bands of the extracted features to analyze the performance of the SR data in the frequency domain for downstream tasks.
+\textbf{Experiment 4 - Downstream tasks}.
+The experiments were conducted under all three SR scale factors and four LR channel combination settings.
+The experiments were repeated five times using MI/MM and SEED datasets.
+A simple 2-block MLP was chosen as the classifier, with the first block learning the feature dimension information and the second block learning the channel dimension representation.
+Power spectral density (PSD) and differential entropy (DE) features were extracted for person identification and emotion-recognition tasks using MI/MM and SEED, respectively.
+These features were extracted from the EEG LR, EEG GT, and EEG SR data interpolated by ESTformer.
+We compared five individual bands and all the frequency bands of the extracted features to analyse the performance of the SR data in the frequency domain for downstream tasks.

-We use Normalized Mean Square Error (NMSE), Signal Noise Ratio (SNR), and Pearson Correlation Coefficient (PCC) as metrics for the EEG SR task.
-The run time of minutes is another important consideration in Ex.
+We used the normalised mean square error (NMSE), signal-to-noise ratio (SNR), and Pearson correlation coefficient (PCC) as metrics for the EEG SR task.
+The runtime in minutes is another important consideration in Ex.
 1 and Ex.
-2. We use classification accuracy (Acc) as the metric for the downstream tasks of EEG-based person identification and emotion recognition.
-All these metrics can be calculated by averaging the results of the repeated experiments among all cases.
+2. We used the classification accuracy (Acc) as a metric for the downstream tasks of EEG-based person identification and emotion recognition.
+All these metrics can be calculated by averaging the results of the repeated experiments for all cases.